marcvs/make-reveal/Readme.md

 `$HOME/.config/make-reveal/config.mk`

-The `REVEAL_URL` can be created by scping the reveal.js folder to a web location after an inital `make reveal.js`
+The `REVEAL_URL` can be created by scping the reveal.js folder to a web location after an initial `make reveal.js`

 ## VIM Integration:
 Probably not perfect, but I use this: